helidon-io/helidon/integrations/micronaut/cdi/README.md

 Non-goals:

 - Injection of CDI beans into Micronaut beans
-- No support for request scope in Micronaut
+- Support for request scope in Micronaut

 #Design